CreativeCodingLab/FluidAutomataJS/README.md

 Instructions:

-- Download code and run fluidautomata.html from a local server.
+- Clone or download and unzip <a href="https://github.com/CreativeCodingLab/FluidAutomataJS/archive/master.zip">code</a> and run fluidautomata.html from your local webserver.

 Demo: